smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 ## SmartDeviceLink Service
 A SmartDeviceLink Service should be created to manage the lifecycle of the SDL session.
 The `SdlService` should build and start an instance of the `SdlManager` which will automatically connect with a head unit when available.
 This `SdlManager` will handle sending and receiving messages to and from SDL after it is connected.

+@![android]
+!!!
+NOTE
+Please be aware that using an Activity to host the SDL implementation will not work.
+Android 10 has [restrictions](https://developer.android.com/guide/components/activities/background-starts) on starting activities from the background and that is how the SDL library will start the supplied component.
+SDL apps should only use a foreground service to host the SDL implementation.
+!!!
+!@

 Create a new service and name it appropriately, for this guide we are going to call it `SdlService`.
 !@